Limitations for Restore to Microsoft Azure

 - Microsoft Windows workloads that run Windows Server 2008/Windows Vista and later.

 - Linux workloads (see the Supported Distributions & Versions section in Microsoft Docs).

-We strongly recommend to have dracut and mkinitrd installed on Linux machines that will be restored to Azure.
+We strongly recommend having dracut and mkinitrd installed on Linux machines that will be restored to Azure.
 Otherwise, they may not boot after restore.

-- When you select a storage account whose resources you want to use to store disks of the restored workload, mind the following:
+- When you select a storage account whose resources you want to use to store disks of the restored workload, consider the following:

 - Storage accounts with the zone-redundant storage (ZRS), geo-zone-redundant storage (GZRS) and geo-redundant storage (GRS) replication options are not supported.
 However, read-access geo-redundant storage (RA-GRS) option is supported.
 For details on replication options, see Microsoft Docs.

 - If you plan to use a premium storage account and want to store unmanaged disks there, the restore speed for such disks will be limited to 30 MB/s (approximately).